 Public and Denominational Education

 There is a difference in The Netherlands between Public and Denominational Education.
-The PROOLeiden schools offer Public Education.
+The PROOLeiden-Leiderdorp schools offer Public Education.
 Originally Public Schools were "State Schools" that were not based on a religious or ideological belief.
 A Public School welcomes every child and every teacher, irrespective of his or her social, cultural or ideological background.
 A Public School teaches children from an early age to respect each others opinions or belief.

 Denominational Schools are based on a specific religion, ideological belief or educational principle.